-Before we get to marriage specific benefits, I want to share some benefits to us personally when we submit to God.
+Before we get to marriage-specific benefits, I want to share some benefits with us personally when we submit to God.

 This could be an entire article all by itself.
 I don’t have time to go into the benefits in-depth as I’d like to here so I will make a note and come back to link in the additional post later. *

 The Benefits of Submission in Marriage